pulsate-dev/pulsate/CONTRIBUTING.md

 #### Recommendations for Creating SQL Migration Files

-It is recommended to include the database connection information in the `.env` file where possible.
-Consult the goose documentation for more detailed information.
-Additionally, it is mandatory to create migration files in `sql`, as the default is `go`.
+We recommend to include database credentials in the `.env` file as possible.
+For more information, see the Goose documentation.
+Note that Goose will create a `go` migration file with the extension, but you need to change it to `sql`.

 ### Applying migration
 Here is how to apply a migration